daskeete/Data-Visualization/README.md

 My project seeks to explore how income and the number of respondents who vote when they are eligible change with gender in minority groups.
+In every election up to 60% of eligible voters choose not to cast a ballot.
+But what does that look like underneath the surface?
+Through a series of plots this webpage will explain how eligible minority voters who do/do not vote change with factors such as gender and income.

 The first visualization reveals that in the last 6 elections being a consistent voter does not depend much on gender when looking at the minority subset as a whole.
 This result was boring